AmbiqMicroFAEs/sd_card_ap4_plus/README.md

 The following features are implemented and tested:
 1. Card initialization and data exchange: CMD0, CMD8, ACMD41, CMD2, CMD3, CMD9, CMD7, ACMD51, ACMD6, CMD16, CMD24, CMD17
 2. Blocking DMA mode communication only.
-3. The high speed clock was not tested due to unmatched long wires used on the handmade protoytpe board (see below).
+3. The high speed clock was not tested due to unmatched long wires used on the handmade prototype board (see below).

 Prototype board:
 ![board](https://user-images.githubusercontent.com/69169627/226170090-01f10c68-1e93-410a-b8b8-1613e9e38673.png)